 Sexual Assault is a serious, violent crime, which has far reaching effects.
 The University of Wisconsin-Whitewater and University Housing make every effort to educate the community about sexual assault and to protect students.
 Sexual assault is defined as sexual contact with a person without the consent of that person.
-Students living in the residence halls who wish to make a complaint about a sexual assault may do so through the University Police, University Housing Conduct System, and/or the University Conduct process.
+Students living in the residence halls who wish to make a complaint about a sexual assault may do so through the University Police and/or the University Conduct process.

 All of UW-Whitewater's residence halls are smoke free.
-This includes, but is not limited to, cigarettes, cigars, e-cigarettes, vapors, oils, hookas, or any other smoking devices.
+This includes, but is not limited to, cigarettes, cigars, e-cigarettes, vaping, vapors, oils, hookahs, or any other smoking devices.
+Any and all products containing THC are prohibited from being used or stored within the residence halls.
 Smoking is not permitted in any areas of the residence halls, including student rooms and foyers.
 Smoking is not permitted within 25 feet of any residence hall.